XRPLF/rippled/CONTRIBUTING.md

 git log --show-signature "upstream/develop..HEAD"

-git push upstream-push HEAD:develop
+git push upstream-push HEAD:develop git fetch upstreams
 ```
+TODO: Can this be converted to a script in the repo?

 You may also need to manually close the open PRs.
-Be sure to include the commit ID.
+Be sure to include the
+commit ID.

-#### Making a new release
+##### Making the release

-This includes, betas, release candidates (RC), and final releases.
+This includes, betas, and the first release candidates (RC).

 1. Ensure there is no old `release-next` branch hanging around.
    Then make a `release-next` branch that only changes the version